nextstrain/narratives/ncov_sit-rep_2020-03-20.md

 We can see a clear example of this in the data from Washington state.
 Mousing over root of the main clade shows that the virus was likely introduced to this area between the end of January and the middle of February 2020 ([methods](https://nextstrain.org/narratives/trees-background?n=6)).
 <br><br>
 Now, in mid-March (~6 weeks later), we see that a local outbreak is in full swing in this area.
-This is consistent with a doubling rate of about 4 days, assuming an exponentially growing population.
+From the sequence data alone, we estimate a doubling rate of 3-6 days, assuming an exponentially growing population.
 <br>
 <img src="https://github.com/nextstrain/ncov/raw/master/figures/wa_doubling-rate_2020-03-19.png" width="70%">